Ethiopia, which is in the midst of a civil war, chastises the United States for issuing security warnings.

 “These actions have harmed the historical relations between the two countries,” he stated.

+However, penalties against the Ethiopian government and rebels have been postponed in the hopes of promoting a truce.

-The conflict began in November 2020, when Abiy, the 2019 Nobel Peace Prize laureate, dispatched forces to Tigray to depose the ruling party, the Tigray People’s Liberation Front (TPLF).
+Ethiopia’s civil war began in November 2020, when Abiy Ahmed, the 2019 Nobel Peace Prize laureate, dispatched troops to Tigray to depose the reigning party, the Tigray People’s Liberation Front (TPLF).

 He said the move was in response to TPLF raids on federal army installations and promised a quick triumph, but the rebels had retaken most of Tigray, including the capital Mekele, by late June.